jimasp/behave-vsc/README.md

 ---
 ## Troubleshooting
+If you used a previous version, but you have issues with the latest version, then please rollback to previous version via the vscode uninstall dropdown and raise an [issue](https://github.com/jimasp/behave-vsc/issues).
+Otherwise:
 - Have you tried _manually_ running the behave command that is logged in the Behave VSC output window?
 - Does your project match the [Project Requirements](#project-requirements) section above?
 - If you are getting different results running all tests vs running a test separately, it's probably down to lack of test isolation.
+- If you have set the `featuresPath` in extension settings, make sure it matches your behave configuration file.
 - Do you have the correct [Extension Settings](#extension-settings) for your project?
 Do you have runParallel turned on?
 Try turning it off.
 (Also if you have removed extension settings from your workspace `.vscode/settings.json`, then do you still have any of the extension settings in your